es - Español

 Quick overview

-Before starting, it could result Antes de iniciar, it may be illustrative to take a look at the main code of the example, as well as the final result it produces:
+Before starting, it may be illustrative to take a look at the main code of the example, as well as the final result it produces:

 // 1.
 Show the big demo window (Most of the sample code is in ImGui::ShowDemoWindow()!
 You can browse its code to learn more about Dear ImGui!).